roman-milk/roman-milk.github.io/human-android.md

  Anne was used to being helpless, though here she was physically powerless too, unable to even speak.
 What other ghastly torture devices he intended to use on her was too menacing to contemplate.
 She was used to playing gentle, bedroom games with her husband, with strict limits.
 This was diabolical!

  John thought she was willingly playing a game, with a set of her own limits, whereas now, it seemed she had no control over the implants game program.
 The implant had helped her play at being a bit of a slut, sidestepping her reluctance, letting her husband enjoy a saucy romp in the bedroom.
 Unfortunately, it was now too well implemented into her mind.
 When told to be a slut, Anne played the role too well.
-Report_Story #1